 WHAT YOU NEED TO KNOW:

 A blunt abdominal injury is a direct blow to the abdomen without an open wound.
-These injuries are caused by car accidents, sports injuries, or a fall.
-Your pancreas, liver, spleen, kidneys, or bladder may be injured.
+Organs such as your pancreas, liver, spleen, or bladder may be injured.
+Your intestines may also be injured.
 These injuries may cause internal bleeding.

 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health